 On October 2, 2020, the Sponsor issued an unsecured promissory note to the Company (the "Promissory Note"), pursuant to which the Company may borrow up to an aggregate principal amount of \$300,000.
 The Promissory Note was non-interest bearing and payable on the earlier of (i) March 31, 2021 or (ii) the consummation of the Initial Public Offering.
-As of December 31, 2020, the outstanding balance under the Promissory Note was \$100,000, which was repaid at the closing of the Initial Public Offering on January 19, 2021.
+As of December 31, 2020, the outstanding balance under the Promissory Note was \$100,000, which was repaid at the closing of the Initial Public Offering on January 19, 2021, and is no longer available to the Company.